 Making their way to Sao Miguel at the break of dawn, NACTO-GDCI team and the BIGRS embedded staff worked with 20 other collaborators to change the street geometry, with a tight timeline of 5 hours.
 The intervention was based on the proposed design for Sao Miguel Reduced Speed Zone which is currently under the a review phase.
 It eliminated two vehicular alternatives, in turn creating additional open and safe space for pedestrians.

 The geometrical changes on the intersection were achieved with the use of chalk to mark the new geometry, followed by panting the outline with gypsum based-paint, and finally placing planters and traffic cones to increase visibility of the new geometry.
 The reduced speeds and increased visibility for all users ensured that vehicles yielded to pedestrians trying to cross the narrowed travel lanes.
-A 64% reduction in vehicular speeds was observed, making the intersection safe for shared use.
+A 30% reduction in average vehicular speeds was observed, making the intersection safe for shared use.

 The increased space for pedestrians and the programmed activities ensured the plaza served users of all ages and abilities.
 The use of artificial turf, umbrellas, beach chairs and music, helped activate the plaza, while the ping-pong table and the jump-rope were extremely popular with the younger citizens of the community.
 Placed alongside the information booth, was the activity booth that hosted activities such as planter painting and design your own plaza attracting age groups from 3 to 65.